End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 And ...

-Its expressiveness speaks for itself.
+The expressiveness of this format speaks for itself.

 The Turnip gem